 *A discount of 20% is available for submissions of 5 or more of the exact same bottle.
 Please contact us for a discount code to use at checkout for similar bottles.

 *We Want Your Counterfeit Bottles: WineFraud.com will refund the value of Verbal Reporting, or give a $500 credit on Formal Reporting for every counterfeit bottle of wine we are able to keep for the WineFraud.com Counterfeit Library.

 Some incredibly rare and large bottles do not fit into either Rate A or B and are in a “Unique Pricing” category.
 Such bottles will be addressed as needed.

 Current Market Valuation

-For just $25 per bottle, we will include in a Current Market Valuation section to your TCM Inspection Report(s)®.
+Starting at just $25 per bottle, we will include in a Current Market Valuation section to your TCM Inspection Report(s)®.
 We highly suggest the inclusion of Current Market Valuation with all TCM Inspection Reports®.
 You may include a Current Market Valuation alongside a Formal Report at checkout.

 “In my experience, the Current Market Valuation reports with screen shots of current offerings and auction results, compel vendors to settle quickly and at much higher prices for clients than they would without them.”

 Inspection & Verbal Report